-The award came despite voters' shock rejection of the terms of a historic deal he reached last month with FARC chief Rodrigo Londono, alias Timoleon "Timochenko" Jimenez, after nearly four years of talks.
+The award came despite a shock referendum defeat for a proposed peace deal Santos had reached last month with FARC chief Rodrigo Londono, also known as Timoleon "Timochenko" Jimenez, after nearly four years of talks.

 "There is a real danger that the peace process will come to a halt and that civil war will flare up again.
 This makes it even more important that the parties, headed by President Santos and FARC guerrilla leader Rodrigo Londono, continue to respect the ceasefire," she said.

 In a televised address from the Colombian capital Bogota, Santos declared: "I infinitely appreciate this honorable distinction with all my heart.

 "I receive it not in my name, but in the name of all Colombians, especially to the millions of victims left by this conflict that we have suffered for more than 50 years.
 Colombians, this prize is yours."

 Flanked by his wife Maria Clemencia Rodriguez, Santos called on his countrymen to support the peace process, "and start to construct a stable and long lasting peace."

 Following the committee's announcement, FARC leader Londono, who was left out of the 2016 award, said that he only wants peace and not a Nobel prize.

 "The only prize to which we aspire is that of peace with social justice for a Colombia without paramilitarism, without retaliation nor lies," he wrote on his personal Twitter account after the award went only to Santos.

 The Colombian civil war between the government and the Marxist Revolutionary Armed Forces of Colombia (FARC) has claimed more than 220,000 lives and displaced almost five million people during half a century of conflict.